RobRendell/gTove/README.md

 * When GM is disconnected, disabled various menu options which change the tabletop.
 * Add mini menu option to hide/show the base of standee minis.
 * Add mini menu option to recolour the base of standee minis.
-* Add tutorial scenario/tabletop, automatically created when a user first creates the gTove folders in their Drive.
+* Add tutorial scenario/tabletop, automatically created when a user first creates the gTove folders in their Drive or starts Offline mode.
 * Make the up/down map level buttons preserve the viewing angle.
 * When clicking overlapping Maps or Minis/Templates, only bring up disambiguation menu if they're close together.
 * Add map menu options to raise and lower maps to the next "level" up or down.